 Vaxfectin® is our proprietary, cationic lipid formulation optimized to increase the immune response to vaccines.
-Vaxfectin® formulations have demonstrated safety and adjuvant activity in pDNA vaccine applications in multiple animal models, including nonhuman primates.
-Studies of Vaxfectin®-formulated pDNA vaccines against CMV and measles have shown enhanced immunogenicity in rodents and nonhuman primates.
-Vaxfectin®-formulated pDNA vaccines have also been tested in approximately 120 healthy human subjects receiving influenza or dengue vaccines, and collectively, these Phase 1 trials indicate favorable safety profiles of these vaccines.
-Further clinical data with Vaxfectin®-formulated HSV-2 vaccines has been gathered during the Phase 1/2 trial mentioned above.
-We believe Vaxfectin® is an important potentiator of both antibody and T-cell mediated immune responses to pDNA vaccines.
+Vaxfectin® formulations have demonstrated safety and adjuvant activity in DNA vaccine applications in multiple animal models, including nonhuman primates.
+Studies of Vaxfectin®-formulated DNA vaccines against CMV and measles have shown enhanced immunogenicity in rodents and nonhuman primates.
+Vaxfectin®-formulated DNA vaccines have also been tested in approximately 200 healthy human subjects receiving influenza dengue, or HSV-2 vaccines, and collectively, these Phase 1 trials indicate favorable safety profiles of these vaccines.
+We believe Vaxfectin® is an important potentiator of both antibody and T-cell mediated immune responses to DNA vaccines.